latex3/unicode-data/README.md

   point itself, and `\lccode` to the lower case mapping (or if not given to the code point itself)
-- `\lccode` and `\uccode` for all of class "Lt" (title case letters) to the lower can upper case mappings (or if not given to the code point itself)
+- `\lccode` and `\uccode` for all of class "Lt" (title case letters) to the lower and upper case mappings (or if not given to the code point itself)
 - `\lccode` and `\uccode` for all other letter code points are set to the code point itself